 - tasks that have been put off because nobody really stopped, took a look at the assets and took that bigger step back.

 So I think you can do with your volunteers.
 You may just have to set the time horizon that fits best with the people that you have and their time availability.

 But if you look at maybe a year to a year and a half and if you’re a small utility and try to do it in little pieces over time.
 I think you can do it with your staff.

-Ross thinks a small system like that will most likely has an Excel spreadsheet as inventory so it’s not going to be a big effort to change that.
+Ross thinks a small system like that will most likely have an Excel spreadsheet as inventory so it’s not going to be a big effort to change that.

 You’ll know if you’ve replaced the pipeline or pump and you just go to that one and note, “Hey, well that one’s gone and it was an old steel pipe and now we’ll put in a plastic pipe and it’s six-inch.”

 So it’s a really quick exercise.
-You’re not talking weeks of trying to sort those things as they maybe going to be a couple of hours once a year and you’d have it done.
+You’re not talking weeks of trying to sort those things as they may be going to be a couple of hours once a year and you’d have asset management plan updating done.